I was grilled.

 Establishing a bond with grandparents is great for kids in many ways.
 Grandparents can be positive role models and influences, and they can provide a sense of cultural heritage and family history.
 Grandparents provide their grandkids with love, have their best interests at heart, and can make them feel safe.Bonding With Grandparents

-A few weeks ago, Lisa sent me her interview questions,some of which challenged me to answer.
+Some of the interview questions Lisa sent challenged me to answer.
 Some answers I knew right away, others required some reflection .
 For example, this question

 What is the most challenging part of being a grandma?